Stadio Diego Armando Maradona

 The current capacity of the Stadio Diego Armando Maradona is 54,725 but when it first opened in 1959, it had a capacity of around 90,000 due to the large number of terraced areas.

-Several renovations have taken place over the years that have altered the capacity of the stadium, most notably in 1980 for the European Championships and in 1990 for the World Cup.
+Several renovations have taken place over the years, altering the stadium’s capacity, most notably in 1980 for the European Championships and in 1990 for the World Cup.

 The most recent capacity shift came in 2019 when thousands of seats were replaced and glass barriers were introduced.
-This work saw the capacity drop from 60,240 to 54,725.
+This work resulted in a capacity drop from 60,240 to 54,725.

 Stadio Diego Armando Maradona when it first opened